waynedovey/instruqt-advanced-cluster-management/06-step6/assignment.md

 notes:
 - type: text
   contents: |-
-    In the next learning module, we cover Application Ingress with ACM and the following Concepts:
+    In the last learning module, we cover Application Ingress with ACM and the following Concepts:

-    * xx
+    * Create an example MySQL Application using GitOps and ACM
-    * xx
+    * Ensure there is a matching Prod PlacementRule
-    * xx
+    * Enable Cluster Ingress
-    * xx
+    * Review both managed Clusters
-    * xx
+    * Finally, test the Ingress for both Wordpress sites on both Clusters

     Let's begin!
 tabs: